Water Mergers & Acquisitions: Key Trends in a Changing Global Landscape

 - Global technology, equipment & services activity

-- Global utility and water asset M&A
+- Global utility and treatment equity stakes

 - U.S. investor owned utility deal analysis